MARTIMM/gnome-glib/README.md

 # Issues

 There are always some problems!
-If you find one please help by filing an issue at [my github project](https://github.com/MARTIMM/perl6-gnome-glib/issues).
+If you find one please help by filing an issue at [my Gnome::Gtk3 github project][issues].

 # Attribution
 * The inventors of Perl6 of course and the writers of the documentation which help me out every time again and again.